NIAEFEUP/slides/web-workshop/presentation.md

 # The light at the end of the tunnel

-As you can see, this a pretty tedious process to make what it seems a "simple" website, so other developers created some **frameworks** and **libraries** that help with our productivity and help us do Web Development faster:
+As you can see, this a pretty tedious proccess to make what it seems a "simple" website, so other developers created some **frameworks** and **libraries** that help with our productivity and help us do Web Development faster:

 - React (you can also use Next.js to help with backend development at the same time)
 - Svelte (you can also use SvelteKit to help with backend development at the same time)
 - Vue.js
 - AngularJS
-- jQuery (not much used nowadays, but a honorable mention)
+- jQuery (not much used nowadays, but a honourable mention)
 - ... and **many** **many** **many** other JavaScript frameworks and libraries

 ---